larsreed/testdata/README.md

 ### UniqueWithFallback ###
 takes a primary generator and a secondary generator.
 It tries to get unique values from the primary generator, but for each duplicate value obtained, it repeatedly gets a value from the secondary generator until a unique value is found.
 The `formatWith`function is not supported, formatting is done by the primary generator.
-As with the `distinct` operator, use this conservatively -- it consume memory proportinately to the number of elements retrieved.
+As with the `distinct` operator, use this conservatively -- it consume memory proportionately to the number of elements retrieved.
 Also make sure the fallback generator is able to produce distinct values.
-If the primary generator produces values in some sorted order, thus, duplicate detection can be reduced to checking whether a value is equal to the previous, memory consumption is not an isseue.
+If the primary generator produces values in some sorted order, thus, duplicate detection can be reduced to checking whether a value is equal to the previous, memory consumption is not an issue.
 You can signal this by calling `isSorted(true)` before generating values.

 Apply methods: